Handicap Parking Space Painting Requirements: Your Questions Answered

 Related: The Best Material to Fill Potholes (+ How to Fix Potholes)

 No. Paints used for homes and buildings do not adhere properly to asphalt.
 Stripers have to use water-based or oil-based parking line paints that are made especially for asphalt and concrete.
-Traffic paints are more durable, and are available in yellow, red, white, blue, and black.
+Traffic paints are more durable and are available in yellow, red, white, blue, and black.

 You can read more about it in this Asphalt Kingdom blog.

-10. How do you paint the International Symbol of Accessibility?
+10. How Do You Paint the International Symbol of Accessibility?

-Step1: Prep the surface by removing dirt, dust, and leaves using a street broom and/or a leaf blower.
+Step 1: Prep the surface by removing dirt, dust, and leaves using a street broom and/or a leaf blower.

 Step 2: Place the stencil background on the asphalt and spray some blue paint inside the border.